CrystallizeAPI/tools/README.md

 Crystallize is a fast GraphQL based [PIM](https://crystallize.com/product/product-information-management) to build [headless eCommerce](https://crystallize.com/product) solutions.
 If you are migrating from Magento to Crystallize you should check out the [Open Source React eCommerce Boilerplate](https://crystallize.com/learn/open-source/boilerplates/react-nextjs).

-If you stumbled upon this script check out the concepts of how to build [fast React eCommerce](https://crystallize.com/developers) using Crystalize.
+If you stumbled upon this script check out the concepts of how to build [fast React eCommerce](https://crystallize.com/developers) using Crystallize.

 ### Modifications: